your brand,

 What is an advergame?

-An Advergame is a real game with a single mission: to sell your product or service.
-The difference is the approach—it must be done right.
-It has to be fun and compelling first, or the audience won't show up.
+An Advergame is a real game with a single mission: sell your product or service.
+The difference is the approach: it has to be fun and compelling first, or the audience won't show up.

 Advergames give your audience direct, close contact with your brand's voice, tone, and values.
-You use play to educate, sell, and build genuine engagement.
+You use play to educate, sell, and build genuine engagement, not a banner they scroll past.

 Let's talk about numbers